xiangxdai/xiangxdai.github.io/_pages/about.md

 # News
 + [May, 2025] Our work has been selected as **Best Paper Finalists (Top 5)** at ACM SIGMETRICS 2025!
-+ [May, 2025] I am a visiting intern under Prof. [Wei Chen](https://www.microsoft.com/en-us/research/people/weic/) at Microsoft Research Asia, Beijing.
++ [May, 2025] I am a visiting intern under Dr. [Wei Chen](https://www.microsoft.com/en-us/research/people/weic/) at Microsoft Research Asia, Beijing.

 # Selected Awards